 Georgia Tech-Shenzhen is an instructional site of the Georgia Institute of Technology and has enrolled students since August 2014.
-Currently it offers four degree programs - Master of Science in Electrical and Computer Engineering, Master of Science in Analytics, Master of Science in Computer Science and Master of Science in Environmental Engineering.
-The location of Georgia Tech-Shenzhen transitional campus for the campus fire safety report and crime statistics for 2020 is 133 Tangxing Road in the Nanshan District of Shenzhen, in south China, adjacent to Hong Kong.
-The following report covers three buildings, with Building B48 for faculty offices, classrooms, and other necessary facilities, Building B55 for student housing and Building B51 for research (which has not put into use at this time).
+Currently it offers five degree programs - Master of Science in Electrical and Computer Engineering, Master of Science in Analytics, Master of Science in Computer Science, Master of Science in Environmental Engineering and Master of Industrial Design.
+The locations of Georgia Tech-Shenzhen transitional campus for the campus fire safety report and crime statistics was 133 Tangxing Road in the Nanshan District of Shenzhen from January through May 2021 as well as the sixth floor in Building 6B in International Innovation Valley in Shenzhen from June through December 2021.
+The following report covers the buildings at 133 Tangxing Road in addition to the sixth floor of International Innovation Valley.